Learn about safety at-height from the nation's leading expert

 - Name the most-cited consensus and regulatory standards related to permanent fall protection systems.

-- Understand OSHA's requirements for work near the edge on a low-slope roof.
+- Understand OSHAs requirements for work near the edge on a low-slope roof.

 - Describe the difference between "passive" and "active" fall protection systems.